 In the startup world, about 70% of businesses shut down just 20 months after the first round of funding.
 Out of those, 29% failed after running out of cash, which was the second-most common reason for startup failure identified in a CB Insights report.

 Smart, money-saving practices aren't reserved for million-dollar startups in Silicon Valley.
-Entrepreneurs, especially those with businesses that have secured a loan or investment opportunity, need to find ways to prioritize expenses and stave off the temptation to splurge.
+Entrepreneurs, especially those with businesses that have secured a loan option or investment opportunity, need to find ways to prioritize expenses and stave off the temptation to splurge.
 Poor money management remains one of the leading reasons why relationships between entrepreneurs and their investors sour, which contributes to the high failure rate for businesses with a history of one or more rounds of funding.

 While all businesses can benefit from money-saving strategies for the office, newly funded enterprises need to go the extra mile to keep investors happy.
 Here are a few ideas to build an efficient, money-saving entity that will not only keep current investors satisfied but also improve your chances of getting subsequent rounds of funding.